 It is also very easy to ask others what their mood or their feelings is.
 Be aware that Malay culture is not straightforward, and a dose of etiquette is necessary between people who are not in family relations or are not close friends.
 Nevertheless, you can always ask these questions:

 |Are you sad?||Adakah awak sedih?|

-While never expressing their moods in total, Malays like to differentiate between the formal and colloquial ways of saying how they feel.
-This is particularly relevant with happiness:
+While never expressing their moods in total, Malays like to differentiate between formal and colloquial ways of saying how they feel.
+This is particularly relevant to happiness:

 But this is a very formal way to express your happiness.
 In colloquial Malay, people usually say “Suka” instead of “Gembira”.
 In fact, “suka” means “like” (Saya suka makan – I like to eat), but informal meaning of Suka in colloquial Malay is “Happy”, so you can say: Saya rasa suka – I feel happy or Saya rasa suka sangat-sangat – I feel so very very happy.
 Like in many other languages, repeating a word is used to accentuate the experience.
 So, be sangat-sangat always!

 Some other words for a good mood are: